bytefish/bytefish.de/content/blog/huawei_e352-s.md

 # getting the Huawei E352s-5 to work with linux #

 Yes, I am alive and well!
 This is just a quick note on how to get a Huawei E352s-5 working under Linux.
 I am running an Ubuntu 10.10 installation and I've been quite happy with it ever since.
-Today I've upgraded my contract to a new mobile data plan and I got a Huawei stick with it, which seems to be the latest model T-Mobile sells you in Germany.
-Now if you buy hardware without researching the internet thoroughly, you'll almost always need some effort to get it working with Linux, especially if you aren't on the latest distribution.
+Today I've upgraded my contract to a new mobile data plan and I got a Huawei stick with it, which seems to be the latest model [T-Mobile](www.t-mobile.de) sells you in Germany (and now you know I am at the monopolist).
+If you buy hardware without researching the internet thoroughly, you'll almost always need some effort to get it working with Linux, especially if you aren't on the latest distribution.
 It's not a big deal this time, since Huawei modems are pretty common.

 ## switching into modem mode ##

-If you have inserted your SIM card, plugged in the Huawei E352s-5 stick and your distribution recognized it, you can stop reading here.
+If you have inserted your SIM card, plugged in the Huawei E352s-5 stick and your distribution recognized it... you can stop reading here.
 But if you are on an old distribution like I am, you'll probably need to use [usb_modeswitch](http://www.draisberghof.de/usb_modeswitch/) to get it working.
 First of all, let's see what ``dmesg`` says after inserting the stick:

 <pre>
 philipp@mango:~$ dmesg